 Try to make an effort to go through your pet’s toys as you spring clean and throughout the year.

-Declutter, discard, and repair.
+Declutter, Discard and Repair

-Wash the washable.
+Wash the Washable

 Try to wash any toys that can be washed.
 For instance, rubber or silicone toys can typically be washed by hand or in the clothes washer.
 You can also try to ash them in the dishwasher if you’re one of those brave and fearless souls.

-Got guilt?
-Bribery and shadiness sometimes helps.
+Bribery and shadiness can sometimes help.

+Try to have a new one or duplicate on hand.
 That way, you’ll likely feel less guilt or shame and won’t be so moved by their highly skilled look of disbelief and utter disappointment when Fluffy goes in the bin.
-You’ll go from treacherous and villainous Zero to Hero in a blink.
-So long, Fluffster.
-It’s been real!

-No worries—all that bribery and spoiling had to catch up with you at some point!
 Fortunately, your pet can get all posh and sophisticated by having their very own toy bin.

 Toy bins for pets can be great as an organizing solution as it keeps toys in their own area and your house looking less cluttered.
-They can even look cute, and your pet will love seeing what’s inside their basket and getting something out.

-Try to buy washable pet items.
+Tip: Try to buy washable pet items.
 It can also be beneficial to get in the habit of washing your pet toys consistently, such as every quarter or during seasonal cleaning.
 This can help keep toys clean, and you’ll likely experience fewer household odors as well.

 6. Tidy your pet’s food storage area or pantry.

 Ever so often, it’s good to clean up where you keep your pet’s food, especially if you tend to stock up.
-Sometimes food can fall as we’re retrieving it and can even be a magnet for insects and rodents.
-Items can also expire without us noticing.

 This is also an excellent time to ensure that your products, such as canned food and treats, are appropriately rotated, with older items upfront and newer cans toward the back.

-To avoid issues like pests, dirt, and dust from getting into your food, and to keep things fresh, you can also opt to use containers to store large or small bags of food.
-We love this rolling container in our garage, which holds up to 55 quarts or more of dry food, depending on the size you get.
+To avoid issues like pests, dirt, and dust from getting into your food, and to keep things fresh, consider using containers to store large or small bags of food.

 7. Spruce up, restock, and organize pet tools and supplies.